keon01/CheckMyGrade-Application/README.md

 - **Report Generation**: Confirms that grade reports are generated correctly and saved.
 - **Password Encryption**: Tests encryption and decryption methods for security verification.

-The tests validate the correctness of the application, ensuring all operations function as expected.
+The tests validate the correctness of the application which ensures all operations function as expected.

 ---